Updated: Nov 1, 2021

 Breakfast - steel cut oats with 1/2 cup blueberries, 1/2 cup blackberries, 1 banana, a tablespoon each of chia seeds and ground flax seeds, and a sprinkling of both cinnamon and matcha powder.
 You can find that recipe here.

 Lunch - A large bowl of "cream" of broccoli soup, a veggie and grain bowl (cooked oat bran topped with stir fried onions, mushrooms, broccoli, kale, fresh ginger root, fresh turmeric, 2 garlic cloves, 1/4 package of cubed tofu, and about 2 tablespoons of soy sauce).
-You can find a very similar recipe for a veggie and grain bowl here.
+You can find a very similar recipe for a creamy cauliflower soup here and a veggie and grain bowl here.

 Afternoon snack - One large Fuji apple, sliced with skin on (the flavonoids are concentrated in the skin).
 I actually could not finish all these slices so I logged it as half.